Tap here to get 5 Secrets to Stress Free Dinners

 overhead view of slow cooker carnitas meat that has been garnished with two limes and fresh cilantro

-If you make these delicious slow cooker carnitas or any of my other recipes, please leave me a comment and let me know!
+If you make this delicious Slow Cooker Carnitas recipe or any of my other recipes, please leave me a comment and let me know!
 I love hearing about you making Simple Joy recipes.

 5 from 2 votes